The Ultimate Guide to Go-to-Market Strategy for SaaS [Examples Included]

 Which channels you choose will depend on the audience you identified and what will be most effective for converting them.

-Most SaaS businesses however use content marketing and SEO as a marketing distribution channel to build authority in their field, help users, and also, generate demand.
-Here are some other commonly used marketing channels by the global SaaS market:
+Most SaaS businesses however use content marketing and search engine optimization as a marketing distribution channel to build long-term authority in their field, help users, and also, generate demand.
+You can also use social media to drive brand awareness, Here are some other commonly used marketing channels by the global SaaS market:

 In SaaS companies, product teams will always have multiple growth metrics to track all the time.
 This can quickly become overwhelming so you need to focus on only a few at this stage.